Ledoux/teleport/platforms/docker/README.md

     - tcp: docker socket.
 If set to true, port and host should be defined.
 By default unix socket.
     - port: docker socket port.
 By default None.
     - registry
-      - host: docker registry hostname.
-If point to a private registry, you should provide a port.
+      - url: docker registry url.
 By default public one.
-      - port: docker registry port.
-By default None.
     - version: docker server version.
 By default 1.10.2.
   - kubernetes
     - host: kubernetes master hostname.
 By default None.
 [REQUIRED]